Verma-Radhika/dating/note.md

   question
   1- fetch data  at one time  - need in different pages [ name, or other things] 2- user details api ni h  [by token ?]
-  3- logout pr api bhi h or mene localsorage use kiya h 4-
+  3- logout pr api bhi h or mene localsorage use kiya h-> done 4-

+pending ...
+1- modal for image
+ - error in page popular page -> madal take last image ..
+2- font style for all pages
+3